Quick Guide to Kefalonia

 Kefalonia Beach Holidays

-Kefalonia sprung into the limelight thanks Captain Corelli's Mandolin but it stayed in travellers' sights because of its breathtaking beauty, and well, its many spectacular beaches.
+Kefalonia sprung into the limelight thanks Captain Corelli's Mandolin but it stayed in travellers' sights because of its breathtaking beauty, and well, its many spectacular beaches - not to mention a variety of all inclusive resorts.
 The main beach resorts are spread along the south-west coast: Lassis, Lourdas and Skala.
 Myrtos and Antisamos beach, both famous for their blindingly white shores and crystal clear waters, are remote and almost always require you to rent a car in Kefalonia.

 Lassi's beautiful beaches are conveniently located near the airport and Kefalonia's capital of Argostoli so you won't have to travel far to start your beach holiday in Kefalonia.
 With two beautiful beaches to its name, it has plenty of watersports and sun beds to contend with its popularity as well as a handy beach bar or two.
 If you want to explore further afield, there are plenty of excursions that will take you to the many undeveloped beaches along the south coast.

 Lourdas is 17 kilometres southeast of Argostoli - its beautiful hillside setting boasts beautiful views of the sea and it has beautiful waterfalls peppering the lush vegetation of the mountains.
 Mount Aenos provides the backdrop for the white sandy beach and the main road sits above the shore, with plenty of restaurants, cafes and local shops to tempt you off the beach.

 Skala is another one of Kefalonia's most popular beach resorts, its Blue Flag-awarded shores and watersports attracting an assortment of tourists and locals alike.